microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-change-notification-in-microsoft-teams-overview.md

 ---
 title: "Change notifications for Microsoft Teams resources"
-description: "Subscribe to changes to resources and resource data in Microsoft Teams by using the Microsoft Graph API.
+description: "Subscribe to resource and resource data changes in Microsoft Teams using the Microsoft Graph API.
 Learn about change notification types and payloads."
 author: "anandab-msft"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"